Spring 2021 Move-In

 As usual, students are responsible for cleaning their own bedrooms, apartments, and other non-common spaces.
 Students should follow CDC recommendations when cleaning their individual spaces.
 Clean and disinfect high-touch surfaces (e.g., tables, hard-backed chairs, doorknobs, light switches, phones, tablets, touch screens, remote controls, keyboards, handles, desks, toilets, sinks) daily in their bedrooms and other non-common spaces.
 The CDC recommendations provide information for cleaning different types of surfaces, including porous surfaces, non-porous surfaces, and electronics.
 Students are responsible for bringing appropriate cleaning supplies.

-For the Fall 2020 semester, York College Facility Services will supplement the cleaning of bathrooms within Springettsbury Hall.
+For the 2020-21 academic year, York College Facility Services will supplement the cleaning of bathrooms within Springettsbury Hall.
 Students are expected to continue to maintain cleanliness of the house including bathrooms, but for the Fall 2020 semester, Facility Services will monitor and provide additional cleaning and disinfection to common bathrooms.